 Jazz, konkani, Portuguese, bollywood; these are just the tip of the iceberg when you start to examine the rich heritage of Goan music.
 Colin D’Cruz is a one stop shop for music made in Goa.
 As a musician, producer, and record label, he’s got his ear to the ground when it comes to what sounds are coming out of Goa; yesterday, today and in the future.
 We went to visit him in the studio where we recorded this brief tour of Goan music.

 Songs used in this podcast (available via JazzGoa):

 - Zezinho Fernandes – Eu Daria Minha Vida

 - Francis Lobo – Yours

 From the Mountains in São Miguel, Azores

-São Miguel, the main island of the breathtaking Azores has been my adventure this summer, traveling in circles around the island from the highest peaks to the sea and back again.
-It is a place of incomparable beauty and beyond that, a people who have such a good hearted caring soul you dare not ask a small question unless you’re ready for the extensive information and help they’re going to insist on giving you.
-While the world watches as society evolves in such a loving and open way in the US and such horrid events unfold in Tunisia, France, and Kuwait, here on the island things are as they have surely always been.
+São Miguel, the main island of the breathtaking Azores has been an adventure this summer, traveling in circles around the island from the highest peaks to the sea and back again.
+It is a place of incomparable beauty and beyond that, a people who have such a good hearted caring nature you dare not ask a small question unless you’re ready for the extensive information and help they’re going to insist on giving you.
+While the world watches as society changes in interesting and sometimes very painful ways in different parts of the world, here on the island things are as they have surely always been.
 Cows are grazing.
 Fish are jumping.
 Tourists taking pictures.
 Wash, Rinse, Repeat.